 Upon successful completion of this course, students will demonstrate proficiency with word processing software on a personal computer.
 Foundational word processing competencies, including creating, saving and editing documents; inserting and resizing graphic images; creating and applying styles and themes; creating headers and footers; and setting up tables will be covered.
 Students will also create multipage reports and incorporate desktop publishing concepts and features.
-1 hr. lecture/wk.

-CPCA 109 Google Apps\ (1 Hour)
+CPCA 109 Google Apps (1 Hour)